 And yes, increasing asset availability

-Availability is a complex problem with a simple equation.
+Asset availability is a complex problem with a simple equation.
 When you perform preventive maintenance, equipment is less likely to fail.
-This turns into a longer time between failures (MTBF), less unexpected downtime, and higher availability.
+This turns into a longer mean time between failures (MTBF), less unexpected downtime, and higher availability.
 Then there’s the MTTR, which reflects your reactive maintenance strategy.